Abracadabra (ABC album)

-Abracadabra is the sixth studio album by English band ABC.
+Abracadabra is the sixth studio album by the English band ABC.
 It was originally released in August 1991, on the label EMI.
 It was the final ABC album to feature founding member Mark White, who departed the band in 1992.

 ABC moved to the EMI label, where they recorded the album Abracadabra, a tightly produced fusion of early 1990s techno sounds and 1970s dance grooves which was met with muted critical approval and appreciation from the band's fan base.

 The first single, "Love Conquers All", peaked at No. 47 on the UK Singles Chart and remixes of "Say It" (done by Black Box) were well received on the US dance charts.

 Background

 In a 1997 interview, ABC's lead singer Martin Fry said of the album, "Went round in circles making this.
 Started in the U.S. in Detroit, Chicago and New York City.
 Scrapped a lot of music to get to the finished record.
 Finished it at the Townhouse, Shepherd's Bush.
 A low."

 In a 2004 appearance on VH1's Bands Reunited, Fry said of White's departure: "We signed this big record deal with EMI in Europe and the level of expectation was so high.
 You felt it every day.
 And we made a record, and midway through it Mark just says 'I can't do it any more, I've had enough'.
 And I said to him 'you should persist, you know, let's finish the record'.
 And at that point he just said 'look I quit, I've had enough, I don't want to do it any more'."

 In a 2006 interview, Fry spoke of the album, saying: "We got a massive deal with EMI, but, by then, the group had really burned out ....
 Some of the record worked.
 'Love Conquers All,' and 'Spellbound,' with Phil Manzanera (from Roxy Music), worked.
 There's some moments on it.
 What can I say?
 I'm very critical, very critical."

 In a 2009 interview, Fry summed up each ABC album, and said of Abracadabra that it was "A hybrid of different genres, it's idealistic really.
 You can hear the civil war internally as our lucrative opportunity to make the album of our career slithered through our hands.
 We perfected the music and atmosphere that became the record, yet the process was indirectly intense."